 There are no fees for entry to the temple complex itself but a couple of individual temple buildings did require a donation to enter the building.

-You can access the Enryakuji section of Mt Hiei by car or an organised tour.
-Alternatively the cable car which we thoroughly recommend costs Y1570 return from the bottom to the third station and back again.
-From the lower station it’s an easy walk to the train station.
+You can access the Enryakuji section of Mt Hiei by car or on an organised tour.
+Alternatively, the cable car which we thoroughly recommend costs Y1570 return from the bottom to the third station and back again.
+From the lower station, it’s an easy walk to the train station.

 Shops, restaurants and other facilities